CJanecka/Projects_and_CTFs/Defensive Security/README.md

 By comparing the data found, in Figure 25 and Dashboard 11, we addressed the following inquiries raised by VSI:

+  + Does anything stand out as suspicious?
+    - Yes; there were unusual spikes in HTTP method activity.

+  + Which method seems to be used in the attack?
+    - Both the *GET* and *POST* method seem to be used in this attack.

+  + At what times did the attack start and stop?
+    - **GET**: Occurred on Wednesday, March 25th 2020.
+Starting at 5:00 PM and stopping at 7:00 PM.
+    - **POST**: Occurred on Wednesday, March 25th 2020.
+Starting at 7:00 PM and stopping at 8:00 PM.

+  + What is the peak count of the top method during the attack?
+    - *POST* was the top method, with a count of 1,296.

 ### Analysis for Cluster Map